Basten1209/Basten1209.github.io/readme.md

 ### [2022.09. - 2023.03.]
 Researcher in Economy Institute / Research Center, [Bithumb Korea](https://www.bithumbcorp.com)

-stack : R, Python, Excel, Figma, Tableau
+stack : R, Python, Excel, Figma

 - Participate in macro/cryptocurrency report 'Crypto Insights' series (8 reports)
 > Contributing to improving the positive image of companies through assistance in publishing reports.
->
-> Hundreds of press reports based on the content of the report.

 - published blockchain research report 'CRYPTO NOTES' series (2 reports)
 > Planning a new report series and participating in the production of the initial two episodes.

 - Participate in offline seminar - "Crypto Insight meetup"
 > In an offline seminar for customers and influencers, about 15 minutes of personal session  was conducted under the theme of "2023 Ethereum Upgrade."

 - production of daily industry report for reporting to financial authorities(FIU)
 > Summerizing global current events related to virtual assets and internal information of companies.
->
-> reported about 40 times.

 - filming assistance of company's official Youtube contents 'Bitconomy report', 'Crypto talk'
 > Appearing in two 'Bitcomy Report' videos and participating in the video editing inspection. (about 4k views)